joeycumines/PHelP/README.md

 ### Algorithms

-Solutions, grouped by functionality rather than concepts or category for better code structure.
-The code in here **WILL CHANGE** at a much greater rate than code in the `JoeyCumines/Phelp/Helpers` namespace.
+Solutions, grouped by functionality rather than project or category for a better code structure.
+While similar, the purpose of this namespace differs to `JoeyCumines/Phelp/Utilities`, with a focus on solutions including (but not limited to) implementations of computer-sciencey things like sorting algorithms, primitive type helpers, and general functions that extend core PHP functionality, similar to PHP's `array_*` methods.

 ### Utilities